Barons Court tube station

-Barons Court is a London Underground station in West Kensington in the London Borough of Hammersmith and Fulham, Greater London.
+Barons Court is a London Underground station in West Kensington in the London Borough of Hammersmith and Fulham.
 It is served by the District and Piccadilly lines, and is in London fare zone 2.
 On the District line, the station is between Hammersmith and West Kensington stations.
 On the Piccadilly line, it is between Hammersmith and Earl's Court stations.

 East of the station, the Piccadilly line descends into tunnel towards Earl's Court and the District line continues in a cutting to West Kensington.
 The station is the last open air stop for eastbound trains on the Piccadilly line until Arnos Grove and has cross-platform interchange with the District line.

 Location

 The station is located on Gliddon Road, a short distance from Talgarth Road (A4).
 East of the station, the Piccadilly line descends into tunnel towards Earl's Court and the District line continues on the surface to West Kensington.
 West of the station, both Piccadilly line and District line continue to Hammersmith station.
 The station is located in a deep, brick sided cutting.